-Communication: written communication (via coursework), verbal communication (via in class-discussions)

-2. Additional information on course design and resourcing (for BoS only, except where noted)
+Communication: written communication (via coursework), verbal communication (via in class-discussions) 2.
+Additional information on course design and resourcing (for BoS only, except where noted)

-Breakdown of Learning and Teaching Activities (for DRPS)

-Please fill in the number of timetabled hours per student for each type of activity.
+Breakdown of Learning and Teaching Acti vities (for l DRPS) Please fill in the number of timetabled hours per student for each type of activity.
 Do not include non-timetabled hours.

-A typical 10pt Informatics course has:

-- 18-20 lecture slots (2/wk), but only ~15h should be examinable lectures, with the rest used for guest lectures, revision sessions, assignment feedforward/feedback, etc. If unsure of plans, count these under 'lecture hours' but please explain tentative plans in the free text below. - No more than 4-5 lab or tutorial hours.
-Please consider whether fewer can be used, e.g. by using some lecture hours for whole-class discussion/feedforward.
+Time- Туре A typical 10pt Informatics course has: 18-20 lecture slots (2/wk), but only tabled • 18-20 lecture slots (2/wk), but only ~15h should be examinable lectures.
+Hours , 14 Lecture Hours with the rest used for guest lectures, re- 4 Seminar/Tutorial Hours vision sessions, assignment feedfor- Dissertation Project Supervision Hours ward/ feedback, etc. If unsure of plans, count these under 'lecture hours' but 3 Supervised Lab/Workshop/Studio Hours please explain tentative plans in the Feedback/Feedforward hours free text below.
+2 Summative assessment hours No more than 4-5 lab or tutorial hours.
+[Normally 2h if using an exam; other- wise 0] Please consider whether fewer can be used, e.g. by using some lecture hours Revision Session Hours for whole-class discussion/feedforward.
+(Note for ISS: Remaining hours should be allocated jor whole-cluss discussion/jeedforwara. cted and Undirected Learning Activities.)
 A typical 20pt course has 30 lecture slots (3/wk) and no more than 8 lab/tutorial hours.